Sedna, An Inuit Tale

 I am now selling my lesson plans and units on Teacherspayteachers.com.
 You can thank my dear husband for continuing to encourage me to put together all of the lessons and units I have created over thirty-eight years.

 It has been a goal of mine for several years.
 I kept procrastinating because I figured no one would be interested in my products in drama education.
 Nay nay, I say….(I heard a comic say that once and it cracked me up!)

-So far, as of this writing I have available 50 products to purchase for grades second through twelfth.
-This last one, Sedna, an Inuit Tale is probably one of the most involved.
+So far, as of this writing I have available 130 products to purchase for grades second through twelfth.
+This one of Sedna is probably one of the most involved plays.

 Sedna, an Inuit Tale